RU09342/lab-6taking-control-over-your-embedded-life-either-net/Open Loop Systems/README.md

 ## Elaboration

-We can control the temperature of a voltage regulator as it heats up using an open-loop system.
-By touching a temperature sensor to the voltage regulator (safely, on a breadboard), we can observe its temperature.
-Then, turning a fan at a specific speed, we can control this temperature.
-With this system, we can determine a relationship between the speed of the fan and the temperature of the regulator.

-To achieve this, power a fan with 14V and PWM its speed using the microcontroller (several online examples of PWM code for MSP430 devices are available).
+We powered a fan with 14V and PWM'ed its speed using the code.
 Then, build the following circuit:

 ![Circuit]()